contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where `(enchant:)` given `?passage's lines` would often cause text nodes within lines, such as the text of a `(link:)` link, to be transplanted out of any elements containing them.
  * Fixed a bug where `(hover-style:)` combined with a link changer such as `(link:)` would cause the specified hover style, after the link was clicked, to permanently persist on the hook.
  * Fixed a bug where `(hover-style:)` couldn't actually override the default hover colour for links of any kind, due to a CSS conflict.
+ * Fixed a bug where one could pass a string containing a HookName, such as `"?navbar"`, to macros that use HookNames, such as `(replace:)` or `(enchant:)`, and it would function identically to that HookName (which in this case would be `?navbar`).
+This was NOT intended behaviour and was not documented, and as such, certain design patterns that involved constructing HookName strings programmatically will no longer work.
  * Fixed a bug where certain changers, like `(for:)`, caused a crash when attached to a command (like a `(print:)` macro, or a passage link).
  * Fixed a bug where closing an `(alert:)`, `(confirm:)` or `(prompt:)` dialog box when there was an `(event:)` hook in the passage would cause a crash.
  * Fixed a bug where trying to use datanames with certain unusual types of data (changers, commands, datatypes) would give a bad Javascript error message instead of the intended error message.